How it all began….

-In 1995 Trevor, Marleen and Tony Gregory struggled to find a canvas cover to fit their team of showjumpers and hunters.
+In 1995 Trevor, Marleen, and Tony Gregory struggled to find a canvas cover to fit their team of show jumpers and hunters.
 They found that most gave terrible shoulder rubs and didn’t fit all the different types of breeds they had.
 To fix their dilemma, they designed the Gregory Equine Cover.

-The two-piece shoulder gusset and five-hole front shape came into play and with a few prototypes made and tested, and the help of some Matamata racehorse trainers and showjumpers, the cover design was finalised.
+The two-piece shoulder gusset and five-hole front shape came into play and with a few prototypes made and tested, and the help of some Matamata racehorse trainers and showjumpers, the cover design was finalized.

-Export began and covers were being shipped to Japan, USA, UK, Australia and beyond.
+Export began and covers were being shipped to Japan, USA, UK, Australia, and beyond.